Skip to main content

 • For concerns that do not require anonymity, you are encouraged to first report those concerns to your supervisor, higher-level department management, or the University office designated to receive those types of concerns.

-• The University recognizes the need for anonymous reporting for those individuals who do not wish to be identified when reporting concerns.
+• Confidentiality: Neither NC State nor the outside vendor tracks the origin of online reports.
+The University recognizes the need for anonymous reporting for those individuals who do not wish to be identified when reporting concerns.
 The University uses an outside vendor for EthicsPoint reports.
-The vendor receives your report and sends it to the University without identifying information, unless you choose to provide it.
-Neither NC State nor the outside vendor tracks the origin of online reports.
+The vendor receives your report and sends it to the University without identifying information unless you choose to provide it.

-• You are not required to enter your name or contact information when submitting a report through EthicsPoint.
-However, please provide as much detailed information about your concern as possible.
-Due to the nature of certain reports, NC State may be limited in its ability to follow-up on anonymous reports where it cannot ask additional questions of the reporting party.
+• Even when submitting an anonymous report, please provide as much detailed information about your concern as possible.
+Due to the nature of certain reports, NC State may be limited in its ability to follow-up on anonymous reports.